Truth Tellers

 Celebrate the Truth Tellers

-The invitation-only audience was made up of 250 editors, reporters, broadcasters, media leaders, and cultural and political influencers.
-They left the event inspired by the next generation of fearless investigators and enlightened by their new methods, tools, and storytelling innovations.
+The summit includes a full day of programming followed by a closing dinner.
+The invitation-only audience is made up of 400 editors, reporters, broadcasters, media leaders, and cultural and political influencers.
+They will leave the event inspired by the next generation of fearless investigators and enlightened by their new methods, tools, and storytelling innovations.

 The purpose of the summit is to deepen the global networks that support fearless inquiry, celebrate the industry’s great practitioners and new trailblazers, and, above all, remind the world why serious journalism is indispensable.